Table of Contents_

-The Olympus E-M10 II embodies what we’ve come to expect from Olympus and their mirrorless cameras.
-Things like an extensive feature set, wonderful electronic shutter, and outstanding electronic viewfinder makes the OM-D E-M10 a staple consideration for anyone looking for the best mirrorless camera.
+The Olympus E-M10 II embodies what we’ve come to expect from Olympus and its mirrorless cameras.
+Things like an extensive feature set, wonderful electronic shutter, and outstanding electronic viewfinder make the OM-D E-M10 a staple consideration for anyone looking for the best mirrorless camera.

-The E-M10 II Olympus is a compact, interchangeable lens camera great for everyday use, enthusiast use, and professional use.
-The Olympus OM-D E-M10 II also comes in a very affordable price when compared to its competition.
+Like the Olympus Tough TG-610, the E-M10 II Olympus is a compact, interchangeable lens camera great for everyday use, enthusiast use, and professional use.
+The Olympus OM-D E-M10 II also comes at a very affordable price when compared to its competition.
 It is by no means a budget camera, and for this price, the Olympus OM-D E-M10 Mark II should be on anyone’s watch list for a new camera.
-If you’re ever looking for the best photography equipment, you should also read our guide to the X-Cap.
+For other great cameras like this, check out the Fujifilm X T10 and the Fujifilm digital camera.

 The OM-D E-M10 II offers a lot of great value for an inexpensive $600 price tag.
 There are some unfortunate omissions, granted, like 4K video, average battery life, and an annoying auto-save system.
 But what the OM-D E-M10 Mark II lacks in these areas it makes up for in image quality and overall performance.
 And isn’t image quality what we buy cameras for in the first place?